canbooo/duqo/ReadMe.md

 # DUQO: *D*esign *U*ncertainty *Q*uantification and *O*ptimization framework
-This repo is under construction to be submitted to code ocean for reproducibility.
-Expect big changes after publication on code ocean.
-Also expect lolhr4ra, i.e. the proposed method for uncertainty quantification.
+The repo is under ongoing development.
+Breaking changes may occur in next versions.

+Current stable version can be installed using pip
+`pip install duqo`

+Alternatively, clone the master branch and use `pip install -e .`

+See [examples](https://github.com/canbooo/duqo/tree/master/examples) for example usage.
+Documentation is on its way.

 ## Reliability Analysis and Reliability-based Robust Design Optimization
 Generally, given one or more limit state functions of form